microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 (This requires `VK_EXT_mutable_descriptor_type`).

-For resources with counters, like RW/Append/Consume structured buffers, DXC generated another RuntimeArray of counters, and binds it to a new binding in the set 0.
+For resources with counters, like RW/Append/Consume structured buffers, DXC generates another RuntimeArray of counters, and binds it to a new binding in the set 0.

 This means Resource/Sampler heaps can use at most 3 bindings: